Finitude of physical measures for random maps: Feller continuity and quasi-compactness: proof of Theorem

 \section{Feller continuity and quasi-compactness: proof of Theorem~\ref{thm:B}}

 A Markov transition probability $P(x,A)$ is said to be \emph{Feller continuous}, \emph{strong Feller continuous} and \emph{ultra Feller continuous} if the family of probabilities $P(x,\cdot)$ varies continuously with respect to the weak* topology, setwise convergence and total variation distance on the space of probabilities respectively.
-Namely, for any $x\in X$ and every sequence $\{x_n\}_{n\geq 1}$ with $x_n\to x$, \begin{enumerate}[itemsep=0.2cm] \item $P(x,A)$ is Feller if $P(x_n,\cdot) \to P(x,\cdot)$ in the weak* topology, i.e., if \text{for all bounded continuous real-valued function $\varphi$ on $X$.} \item $P(x,A)$ is strong Feller if $P(x_n,\cdot) \to P(x,\cdot)$ in setwise convergence, i.e., if \item $P(x,A)$ is ultra Feller if $P(x_n,\cdot) \to P(x,\cdot)$ in total variation distance. i.e., if where the total variation distance of two Borel probability measures $\mu$ and $\nu$ on $X$~is~given~by
+Namely, for any $x\in X$ and every sequence $\{x_n\}_{n\geq 1}$ with $x_n\to x$, \begin{enumerate}[itemsep=0.2cm] \item $P(x,A)$ is Feller if $P(x_n,\cdot) \to P(x,\cdot)$ in the weak* topology, i.e., if